tariq-abdulghani/ng-admin/src/app/dynamic-form/README.md

 1. no need for manual construction for form entity its injected now
 2. added new interface FormController to enable us to manage form state
 3. added form context variable to use the same form many times with different contexts
+4. added context override decorator to override attributes based on context
-4. added order attribute, so we can order elements in the view
+5. added order attribute, so we can order elements in the view
+6. fixed disabled issue
+7. fixed mutable meta data issue
+8. fixed decorators are not active in production with optimization

 ## Project Goals